Trauma-Informed Couples Therapy

 Conflicts with extended family

-Major life transitions (e.g., the birth of a child, loss of a loved one, moving, job changes, newly empty nest)
+Major life transitions (e.g., the birth of a child, loss of a loved one, moving, job changes, or becoming empty nesters)

 Substance abuse or porn addiction